babashka/babashka/README.md

 bb took 4ms.
 ```

-### Babashka users
+## Babashka users

 See [companies](doc/companies.md) for a list of companies using babashka.

 Are you using babashka in your company or personal projects?
 Let us know
 [here](https://github.com/babashka/babashka/issues/254).

-### Setting expectations
+## Setting expectations

-Babashka uses [sci](https://github.com/borkdude/sci) for interpreting
+Babashka uses [SCI](https://github.com/borkdude/sci) for interpreting
 Clojure.
-Sci implements a substantial subset of Clojure.
+SCI implements a substantial subset of Clojure.
 Interpreting code is in
 general not as performant as executing compiled code.
 If your script takes more
 than a few seconds to run or has lots of loops, Clojure on the JVM may be a
-better fit as the performance on JVM is going to outweigh its
+better fit as the performance on JVM is going to outweigh its startup time
-startup time penalty.
+penalty.
 Read more about the differences with Clojure
 [here](#differences-with-clojure).

 ## Status